 WolfBucks added to student accounts

-Students: If students are eligible for gift cards because they are an SSU student, the gift cards must be reported to to Financial Aid.
-If the population receiving the gift cards includes anyone other than SSU students, they do not need to be reported to Financial Aid.
+Students: If students are eligible for gift cards because they are an SSU student, the gift cards must be reported to Financial Aid.
+If the population receiving the gift cards includes anyone other than SSU students, the gift cards for SSU students do not need to be reported to Financial Aid.

 Surveys: The content of a survey may remain confidential; however, a separate gift card list of recipients must be maintained by Principal Investigator (PI) for internal records.
 The PI must maintain a log of who received a gift card, the amount and date.
 The gift cards must be kept in a secure location and accounted for the same as cash.
 Please refer to Cash Handling Procedures for details: https://web.sonoma.edu/finance/forms-policies/accounts-receivable/a_proc-cash-handling.pdf